Josephogiste/Project-Microsoft-Azure-ELK-ANSIBLE-DOCKER-DVM/README.md

 Load balancers rest on the layer 7 of the security OSI layers (Application layer)

 - What is the advantage of a jump box?

    A Jumpbox allows users to connect into the virtual network from an external source gaining access to internal servers/networks via a private IP address.
   This protects both the user and the cooperation from attacks.

-- Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+- Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the  and system apllication.**********

 - What does Filebeat watch for?

   Filebeat is used for the monitoring of log files or locations that are specified and also collect log events and forward them to either Elasticsearch or Logstash for archive.
 - What does Metricbeat record?

   Metricbeat collects the metrics and statistics of operating systems and ships them to either Elasticsearch or Logstash.

 The configuration details of each machine may be found below.